William Dodge James

 William Dodge James, CVO DL (December 7, 1854 – March 22, 1912) was the son of a wealthy American merchant, who was raised and educated in England.
 He married Evelyn Elizabeth Forbes, daughter of the 4th Baronet of Newe, who became a celebrated society hostess of the period.
-Edward, Prince of Wales, was one of the frequent visitors to their West Dean country estate in West Sussex.
+James was a big game hunter and Edward, Prince of Wales, was one of the frequent visitors to their West Dean country estate in West Sussex.

 Early life

 William's father, Daniel, was the son of a Connecticut farmer who when young had walked barefoot to New York to save wear on his shoes.
 He married the daughter of merchant Anson Greene Phelps and ran the British end of his organisation, exporting metal to America and importing cotton in return.
 He remained in Liverpool for the rest of his life, becoming a highly respected merchant in Anglo-American trade.
 His American partners diversified into lumber, property, and rail roads.
 When Daniel died in 1876 he was a shareholder in his brother Henry's lumber business in Baltimore, and he held an 18% share of the Phelps, Dodge & Co., business, considered to be the largest mercantile house in the world dealing in metals.
 His eldest son from his first marriage, Daniel Willis James, also held 18%.

 Following the death of his first wife in 1847, Daniel James remarried to American, Sofia Hall Hitchcock.
 They had 3 children, Frank Linsly, John Arthur, and William, who was the youngest.
 After Daniel's death, the three sons received the interest from $100,000 invested for each of them by their American Trustees (Daniel Willis James and Henry James) until William reached the age of 25.
 At this point they became entitled to the principles sums and investments of their father's estate.